NicodemusGurion/nicodemusgurion.github.io/_posts/2023-12-05-Selected verses from the Quran and Hadiths.md

 > Narrated 'Aisha: None of us had more than a single garment and we used to have our menses while wearing it.
 Whenever it got soiled with blood of menses we used to apply saliva to the blood spot and rub off the blood with our nails.

-## Muhammadwalked around in clothes covered in semen stains
+## Muhammad wore semen encrusted clothes

 [Sunnan Abu Dawud 372](https://sunnah.com/abudawud:372)